-Lockyer Valley Regional Council | Long Term Financial Plan 2021 - 2030 illustrates how money received from Council operations is spent.
+Lockyer Valley Regional Council | Long Term Financial Plan 2021 - 2030

+Of the sensitivities modelled, valuation changes have the biggest impact on the operating surplus ratio through the impact on the amount of depreciation being calculated illustrates how money received from Council operations is spent.
 The Statement of Comprehensive Income measures how Council performed in relation to income and expenses during the financial year.
 This statement

-All of the sensitivities modelled keep the ratio within the lower thresholds, however the upper threshold is breached in 2030 for three scenarios: depreciation being calculated 1% increase on rates, 1% reduction in employee costs or 5% reduction in valuations.
+All of the sensitivities modelled keep the ratio within the lower thresholds, however the upper threshold is breached in 2030 for three scenarios: 1% increase on rates, 1% reduction in employee costs or 5% reduction in valuations.